Reliability prediction for electronic components

 A prediction of reliability is an important element in the process of selecting equipment for use by telecommunications service providers and other buyers of electronic equipment, and it is essential during the design stage of engineering systems life cycle.
 Reliability is a measure of the frequency of equipment failures as a function of time.
 Reliability has a major impact on maintenance and repair costs and on the continuity of service.

 Every product has a failure rate, λ which is the number of units failing per unit time.
 This failure rate changes throughout the life of the product.
-It is the manufacturer’s aim to ensure that product in the “infant mortality period” does not get to the customer.
-This leaves a product with a useful life period during which failures occur randomly i.e., λ is constant, and finally a wear-out period, usually beyond the products useful life, where λ is increasing.
+It is the manufacturer's aim to ensure that product in the “infant mortality period” does not get to the customer.
+This leaves a product with a useful life period during which failures occur randomly i.e., λ is constant, and finally a wear-out period, usually beyond the product's useful life, where λ is increasing.